-Fortunately, there are dietary, pharmacologic, and behavioral approaches that can help, and whatever approaches are taken should be individualized to you.
+The success of the treatment often depends on having a good understanding of what IBS is and how it is treated.
+Fortunately, there are dietary, pharmacologic and behavioral approaches that can help, and they should be individualized to you.
 So ask your doctor lots of questions and help your doctor get to know what is important to you.
 Patients with better relationships with their medical provider often report that they have better symptom control.

-Smooth muscle relaxants.
-These are best for relieving or preventing intestinal cramping.
+Smooth muscle relaxants: These are best for relieving or preventing intestinal cramping.

-- Antibiotics.
-To attempt to alter the composition of the gut flora that might be responsible for the fermentation of poorly digested carbohydrates.
+Antibiotics: To attempt to alter the composition of the gut flora that might be responsible for the fermentation of poorly digested carbohydrates.

-Low-dose antidepressants.
-If pain and diarrhea are your predominant symptoms, you may find relief with these medications that work on the gut’s nervous system to make it less reactive to foods you eat or to emotional stress.
+Low-dose antidepressants: If pain and diarrhea are your predominant symptoms, you may find relief with these medications that work on the gut’s nervous system to make it less reactive to foods you eat or to emotional stress.

 If emotional stress is a trigger for your symptoms, there are several psychological interventions that might be used.
 The most studied is cognitive behavioral therapy, which has been shown to be effective for IBS.
 This type of therapy is provided by a trained mental health professional.
 Hypnotherapy has also been shown to help manage IBS symptoms.

-- Certain probiotics have been shown to be helpful in managing some symptoms of IBS
+- Certain probiotics have been shown to be helpful in managing some symptoms of IBS.

 Acupuncture may be helpful in managing anxiety, fibromyalgia, migraines and insomnia associated with IBS.
 Acupuncture also can have a direct gastrointestinal effect by altering GI motility and pain perception.

 Therapeutic massage can help reduce anxiety and relieve stress.